AsharAA/AsharAA/README.md

 - 👋 Hi, I’m @AsharAA
-- 👀 I’m interested in ... all shot of programming things
+- 👀 I’m interested in ... all shots of programming things
 - 🌱 I’m currently learning ...
 Machine Learning
 - 💞️ I’m looking forward to contributing on ...
 OpenSource projects
 - 📫 How to reach me ... @AsharAA